 If you have any questions about these prohibited activities and discussions, please contact the communications office or the legal department.

-Employees who violate Vanguard’s Social Media Policy may face disciplinary action, up to and including termination.
+Employees who violate Abrazo’s Social Media Policy may face disciplinary action, up to and including termination.

 Enforcement of Social Media Policy

-The corporate communications office and the communications office or their designees in each market will periodically conduct automated searches and review information and postings on social media sites to gauge level of activity, appropriate use of Vanguard’s name and image, and conduct of Vanguard employees.
-No action will be taken by Vanguard personnel that can be construed or viewed as illegal surveillance of employees’ exercise of their federally protected rights under the National Labor Relations Act.
+The corporate communications office and the communications office or their designees in each market will periodically conduct automated searches and review information and postings on social media sites to gauge level of activity, appropriate use of Abrazo’s name and image, and conduct of Abrazo employees.
+No action will be taken by Abrazo personnel that can be construed or viewed as illegal surveillance of employees’ exercise of their federally protected rights under the National Labor Relations Act.

 Join the Conversation and Follow Us at